sruffner/djdev/README.md

 A web application for archiving, viewing, and sharing neuroscience data collected in Dr. Stephen G. Lisberger's laboratory at Duke University.

+<mark>**_NOTE: I am no longer actively developing or maintaining this application.
+The Lisberger lab is shutting
+down as of June 2025, and the test version of the data portal on Duke's Azure cluster will likely be taken offline soon.
+This repo is maintained on my Github account for reference purposes only._**</mark>

 ## Background
 The Lisberger lab data portal ('sglportal') is a distributed application used to archive experimental data recorded in the lab in an underlying MySQL-esque MariaDB database, along with "metadata" that